AtakanTurgut/Signage-Labeling/README.md

 ##  Signage Labeling
-A few traffic signs labeled for use in autonomous vehicles., using `LabelImg`. <br />
+A few traffic signs labeled for use in autonomous vehicles, using `LabelImg`. <br />
 PascalVOC dataset and yolo are used.

 ### Stop (Dur) Sign Example